mikessh/vdjtools-doc/sphinx/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to proceed with VDJtools analysis datasets should be converted to VDJtools format.
+In order to proceed with VDJtools analysis datasets should be converted to VDJtools format (see :ref:`vdjtools_format`).
 To do this run either of the following commands:

 :: code:: bash